Redmond O'Hanlon (outlaw): Assassination

 After William O'Sheel surrendered it to William Lucas, Redmond O'Hanlon's head was displayed on a spike upon Downpatrick jail.
-The Count's body was buried in the Roman Catholic cemetery at Ballynabeck, on the road between Tandragee to Scarva.
+According to the local oral tradition as first recorded in 1926, the Count's headless body was buried in the Roman Catholic cemetery at Ballynaleck, along the road between Tandragee and Scarva.

 Art McCall O'Hanlon received a full pardon and one hundred pounds from the Lord Deputy for murdering his foster brother.
 William Lucas received a Lieutenant's commission.
 However, Lieutenant William Lucas continued to hunt down and summarily execute large numbers of real and imagined outlaws and collected bounties for their heads.
 Art O'Hanlon and William O'Sheel acted as his "spotters."
 This led, according to Marshall, to, "a veritable reign of terror," in the three counties, "especially among the native Irish."

 On 29 May 1681, Captain Thomas Whitney, an officer stationed in Tandragee, wrote the following words to the Duke of Ormonde, "...the natives, who never durst trust themselves with their houses nor homes since the death of the boy of fifteen or sixteen years, who was killed lately near Newry, and his head sent for a Tory's head to Armagh.
 My Lord, I endeavoured by all the means I could to take off their fear, and told them that Your Grace upon notice of the wrongs done them by those that pretend authorities of Your Grace for doing service, require a relation of your inquiries from Sir George Rawdon, Sir Hans Hamilton, and others.
 My Lord, this day I saw a boy of thirteen years old come to Sir Hans Hamilton, and begged upon his hands and knees that his life be secured for that he was returned a Tory and Art O'Hanlon was in search for him to cut off his head.
 My Lord, several poor people whose cattle and goods the Mullens of Tandragee took, and others who were like to starve, I had restored.
 My Lord, very sad and great wrongs there is done and in these parts, and will be more unless speedily enquired into."